-- A. Use, possession, buying or selling drugs, alcohol and/or tobacco. - This includes use, possession, buying or selling of controlled substances, street drugs and performance enhancing substances (PES).
+- A. Use, possession, buying or selling drugs, alcohol, tobacco or tobacco like products (e cigarettes, vapes).
+This includes use, possession, buying or selling of controlled substances, street drugs and performance enhancing substances (PES).
 The student is suspended for a minimum of one calendar year from the date of suspension and a maximum of their High School eligibility.
 This includes all co-curricular school activities held during this period. - B. Attendance at events/parties where drugs and/or alcohol are being consumed or taken by minors.
 The student is suspended for one calendar year from the date of suspension.
 This includes all co-curricular activities held during this period.